Core Architecture & Latency Constraints for Real-Time Geofencing Systems

 if self._eval_queue.full():

-logger.warning("Backpressure: dropping telemetry for device %s", point.device_id)
+logger.warning("Backpressure: shedding telemetry for %s", point.device_id)

 return False